AdobeDocs/analytics-platform.en/help/conversation-insights/conversation-insights-configure.md

 ### Restore missing blended dataset

-If you edit a configuration and the blended dataset that has been generated for the configuration no longer exists, select **[!UICONTROL Restore]** to restore the configuration to regenerate the blended dataset.
+If you edit a configuration and the blended dataset that has been generated for the configuration no longer exists, select **[!UICONTROL Restore]** to regenerate the blended dataset.

 ### Configuration steps